SNstat/owt-task/README.md

-Uni project for a web development lecture
+Uni project for a web development class.
+Stored for safekeeping.